Q1. How do I fix a Sensor fault?

 A1.
 Pool and Roof sensor faults can occur for various reasons, some of which can be resolved by you at home.
-Please refer to the Dontek Sensors: Basic Troubleshooting guide.
+Refer to: Basic Sensor Troubleshooting

 Q2.
 Where are my Pool and Roof sensors located?